SimonMcLain/Fundaments-of-Data-Analysis---Practicals/README.md

 #### Contributing
-Please read CONTRIBUTING.md (see link below) for details recommended code of conduct, and the process for submitting pull requests.
+Please read CONTRIBUTING.md (see link below) for details of my recommended code of conduct, and the recommended process for submitting pull requests.

 https://gist.github.com/PurpleBooth/b24679402957c63ec426.js